infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 # Who are the caregivers?

 ## Caregiver Profile
-- [^2]The Miracle Foundation Method requires for hiring of a qualified social worker at Anwesha.
+- [^2]The Miracle Foundation Method requires for hiring of a **qualified social worker** at Anwesha.
 	- The social worker engaged in counselling of the children, guiding the house parents,observing and supervising the work of the coaching teachers, following up ontraining of children and house parents and documentation-related work.
 - In dealing with children who are victims of violence[^8], it's recommended that
 	- The Home shall appoint staff only after adequate screening about the past record of the staff, ensuring that the staff has not shown
-		-  any particular behavior in the past that could be a pot ent source of danger e .g. psychiatric disorders causing violence or self destructive behavior,
+		-  any particular behavior in the past that could be a **potential source of danger** e .g. psychiatric disorders causing violence or self destructive behavior,
-		- is not suffering from substance addiction/ habit (including tobacco and alcohol)
+		- is not suffering from **substance addiction**/ habit (including tobacco and alcohol)
-		- exhibits abusive behavior, offending or criminal behavior, etc.
+		- exhibits **abusive behavior**, offending or criminal behavior, etc.
-		- Full care shall be taken not to appoint any person habituated to dangerous drugs.
+		- Full care shall be taken not to appoint any person habituated to dangerous **drugs**.
-- In a seminar organized by Udayan Care on institutionalization[^9], - In general it is advisable that caregivers are not too old and the generational gap among them and the children reﬂects that between children and parents.
+- In a seminar organized by Udayan Care on institutionalization[^9], - In general it is advisable that **caregivers are not too old** and the generational gap among them and the children reﬂects that between children and parents.
 - At Irvington House[^9], a strict staff selection criterion was used,
-	- The child-care staff is for the most part college-trained.
-The average age is 24.
+	- The child-care staff is for the most part **college-trained.** The average age is 24.
 	- We are particularly concerned to find people interested in and responsive to professional supervision
 	- The child-care workers are directly supervised by trained group workers, with individual conferences as the main supervisory tool
-	- We look for people interested in eventually undertaking graduate training in social work or a related field and who will be, consequently, professionally as well as personally motivated.
+	- We look for people interested in eventually undertaking **graduate training in social work** or a related field and who will be, consequently, professionally as well as personally motivated.
 - According to Udayan Care[^11],
 	- Those associated with CCIs should not be convicted persons or those involved in immoral act, child abuse, employment of child labour, moral turpitude or should hold any political office during his/her tenure
-	- No one should be appointed or work in CCIs without police verification.
+	- No one should be appointed or work in CCIs without **police verification**.

 ## Caregiver Strength & Roles
 - At Irvington House[^9], a strict staff selection criterion was used,
-	- As a matter of policy, we always have had at least one male worker assigned to the three older groups
+	- As a matter of policy, we always have had at least **one male worker** assigned to the three older groups
 	- We have tried consciously to keep the number of different adults with whom a child must have a meaningful relationship to a minimum
 	- A child-care worker once assigned to a given dormitory, has remained there throughout his employment at the house.
-	- Each worker has a case load of approximately 20 children.
+	- Each worker has a case load of approximately **20 children.**
 - According to guidelines for institutional care in Ethiopia[^5], The profile of the human-power shall be:
     * Manager / Administrator: The manager / administrator shall have at least his/her first degree in sociology, psychology, or other related fields of study with, at least, two years of relevant experience.
     * Secretary: The Secretary shall, at least, have a diploma in office management, accounting or other related fields with, at least, two years of experience in similar line of work.